Document

 GDRs represent ownership of a specific number of shares in a foreign company and are listed on non-US stock exchanges, such as the LSE, Luxembourg, or Singapore Stock Exchange.
 They are traded independently of the underlying shares, with their value tied to the price of those shares.
 Typically, one GDR represents multiple shares (e.g., 1 GDR = 10 shares), though the ratio varies by company.

 For Indian companies, GDRs are the primary mechanism to list shares on foreign exchanges (excluding the US, where American Depository Receipts, or ADRs, are used).
-GDRs enable firms to attract foreign investment without investors navigating complex cross-border regulations, currency conversions, or tax issues.
+GDRs enable firms to attract foreign investment without investors having to navigate complex cross-border regulations, currency conversions, or tax issues.

 GDRs in the Indian Market